COFFEE ROASTING & SENSORY DEVELOPMENT:

-Participants will explore African coffees with particular attention paid to natural processed coffee.
+Participants will explore natural processed coffees with particular attention paid to natural processed coffee.
 They will learn how to approach natural processed coffees in profile development.
 Participants will also learn how to cup with the SCA cupping form and score coffees, including recognizing coffee defects.

 Participants will learn about how to blend coffee, including roasting coffee that is pre-roast and post-roast blended.
 Participants will also learn about how to manage green inventory, utilize blends for green management, and leveraging blended coffees for revenue and growth

 Participants will learn about roasting and blend management for filter and espresso extraction.
 Participants will learn how to create quality control parameters for customers and leverage this expertise in their business.